bauripalash/pydjax/README.rst

 | **Documention**   | |image1|       |
 +-------------------+----------------+

+**This Library is a fork of [kaleidos/django-mathjax](https://github.com/kaleidos/django-mathjax) , here just CDN of Mathjax has changed as the old CDN is no longer working , so this and the former library has same function!**

 **PyDjax** is an easy to use application to include MathJax in your django projects without any hassel, and easy configure directly from django